riddledbatz/riddledbatz/README.md

 ❔                   brief dni list   !!  ;;

 basic usual stuff ... [ racists , homophobic people , transphobes , ect ]
 captain howdie / ivorycest supporters, .. you guys are so weird.   !!
-PROSHIP, HEAAAVVYY DNI.
+PROSHIP, DARKSHIP ANYTHING OF THAT MATTER HEAAAVVYY DNI.

   ... thats about all i can really think of.. just treat me how you want to be treated !!! i am not a mean person please dont be rude and we wont have any issues !